SwitchCraftCC/sc-goodies/README.md

 # sc-goodies

 Fabric 1.19 mod for the SwitchCraft server.
 "Lemmmy's bag of tricks" - a collection of tiny additions designed for the SwitchCraft server in the style of many older mods.
+Highly opinionated.

 ![sc-goodies](img/header.png)